hanyangwei-dot/starter-hugo-academic/content/post/immotality/index.md

 title:  How to make a person immortal?
 subtitle: I don't know how to make a person immortal,but I know how to make a person alive until I die.There is no doubt that a brain with unique memory,voice,look decides a person.
 # Summary for listings and search engines
-summary: I read aloud from 我与地坛,travelled in the author's death wish.It was a moment of realisation that there was nothing more to lose.
-So, on this cold winter's day, you see a child running wildly around the playground, tired and sprawled out in the dark.
+summary: I read aloud from 'I am with the altar of earth',travelled in the author's death wish.It was a moment of realisation that there was nothing more to lose.So, on this cold winter's day, you see a child running wildly around the playground, tired and sprawled out in the dark.

 # Link this post with a project
 projects: []